thaisdmachado/thaisdmachado/README.md

 ### ✨ A little about myself

 - 👩‍💻 Currently working as QA Tester
-- 🌱 Learning: Java, Javascript and Python
+- 🌱 Learning: Java and Javascript
 - 👩 Pronouns: she/her

 <div align="center">